top of page

 • We do not expect traffic to significantly worsen during construction.
 One of the requirements of the project is to ensure that the existing four lanes of traffic are maintained during construction by constructing a temporary bridge.
 The only exception would likely be during the short periods of time when equipment is moved on or off site.
 There will also be tight restrictions on construction during red flag events to avoid impacts to emergency response.
 The environmental document for the Topanga Lagoon project will fully analyze potential changes to construction related traffic.

-Whether the project will generate additional visitors and longer-term traffic impacts is unknown at this time as the ultimate development of visitor services facilities on site has not yet been determined.
-California State Parks is completing a Visitor Services and Overnight Accommodation study to determine whether the Topanga Ranch Motel can be feasibly restored or repurposed.
-Returning it to a functional motel or reusing portions of it as a visitors’ center are being considered.
+The project is not anticipated to generate longer-term traffic impacts.
+California State Parks has decided to retain and restore 15 units of the historic Topanga Ranch Motel.
+The ultimate use of these structures will be determined during the design phase.
+Options being considered are returning it to a functional motel, reusing portions of it as a visitors’ center, general day use, and/or Parks offices.
 Improved parking is also being proposed as part of the plan.
-The potential effects of these project elements will be addressed for each project alternative within the Traffic and Public Recreation sections of the environmental document
+The potential effects of these project elements are addressed for each project alternative within the Traffic and Public Recreation sections of the environmental document.

-• 5-6 years are anticipated to restore the lagoon, construct a wider bridge, develop visitor services on State Parks property, and relocate County beach facilities away from wave damage.
+• Restoring the lagoon, constructing a wider bridge, developing visitor services on State Parks property, and relocating County beach facilities away from wave damage is estimated to take five years.
 Construction can be initiated once the planning and engineering phases are completed and funding is acquired.

 Get Involved

-• There are many ways to be involved!
+• There are many ways to get involved!

 Sign up as a volunteer with California State Parks or as a Topanga State Park Docent.
 See these links for more information:

 Sign up to volunteer with the Resource Conservation District of the Santa Monica Mountains (RCDSMM).
-The RCDSMM works with many dedicated volunteers to help with invasive plant and animal removal, caring for baby trees, and many other activities.
+The RCDSMM works with many dedicated volunteers to remove invasive species, care for oak woodlands, and monitor and maintain the health of our shared environment.
 Visit the RCD's Volunteer Page for more information, or contact the RCD Outreach Coordinator.

 Thrive Market Volunteers at RCDSMM Oak Care Event.
 Photo by RCDSMM.